herms97/photoBooth/CONTRIBUTE.md

 * hermaf17@student.uia.no
 * haaksv17@student.uia.no
 * filipo17@student.uia.no

+## Ideas to contribute
+- Use printer instead of dropbox.
+- Use another storage cloud than dropbox(ex.
+Google Drive).
+- Use a real button / touchscreen, instead of keyboard.
+- Option between dropbox/print.
+- Default background filters to choose before image is captured.

 ## Licence contributing
 By contributing, you agree that your contributions will be licensed under the